deepanshs/mrsimulator/docs/installation/source.rst

 **Prerequisites**

-You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the ``mrsimulator`` library from source.
+You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the mrsimulator library from source.
 The mrsimulator package utilizes the BLAS and FFTW routines for numerical computation.
-To leverage the best performance, we recommend installing the BLAS and FFTW libraries, which are optimized and tuned for your system.
-In the following, we list recommendations on how to install the c-compiler (if applicable), BLAS, FFTW, and building the mrsimulator libraries.
+To leverage the best performance, we recommend installing the BLAS and FFTW libraries which are optimized and tuned for your system.
+In the following, we list recommendations on installing the C-compiler (if applicable), BLAS, FFTW, and building the mrsimulator libraries.

 **Obtaining the Source Packages**

-The latest stable source package for ``mrsimulator`` is available on `PyPI <https://pypi.org/project/mrsimulator/#files>`_ and `Github  release <https://github.com/deepanshs/mrsimulator/releases>`_.
+The latest stable source package for mrsimulator is available on `PyPI <https://pypi.org/project/mrsimulator/#files>`_ and `Github release <https://github.com/deepanshs/mrsimulator/releases>`_.
 Download and extract the *.tar.gz* file.

 **OS-dependent prerequisites**

 .. note::
  Installing OS-dependent prerequisites is a one-time process.
-If you are upgrading to a newer version of mrsimulator, skip to next section.
+If upgrading to a newer version of mrsimulator, skip to the next section.

 .. tabs::

    .. tab:: Linux
       :tabid: linus_source

       .. include:: source_install/linux.rst

    .. tab:: Mac OSX
       :tabid: macosx_source

       .. include:: source_install/macosx.rst

    .. tab:: Windows
       :tabid: windows_source

       .. include:: source_install/windows.rst

 **Building and Installing**